Skip to main content

 This variant lets you know if your service needs attention based on how much error budget you have left and how fast you are burning it.
 If your SLO has a positive error budget, and it looks like it will deplete it in two hours (or whatever condition you have set), Nobl9 will send an alert to notify you.

-The more your remaining budget decreases, the more sensitive this condition becomes.
+The less budget remains, the more sensitive this condition becomes.

-• california with a high amount of the remaining budget left.
+• california, with a high amount of the budget remained.

-• ohio with a small amount of remaining budget left.
+• ohio, with a small amount of the budget remained.

 remaining budget RBBs

-Image 1: Reliability Burn Down charts for the Remaining budget condition
+Reliability burn down charts with the Remaining budget condition

 Entire budget variantโ€‹

 In this variant, the current value of the remaining budget doesn't affect the calculation logic.
-The exhaustion prediction is based on the entire error budget allocation and how fast you burn it.
-If an SLO reaches exhaustion within, for example, 4 hours, the budget would be exhausted from 100% to 0% in this time frame, resulting in reliability dropping below your set target.
+The exhaustion prediction is based on the entire error budget allocation and how quickly it would be consumed at the current burn rate.
+If an SLO is predicted to reach exhaustion within, for example, 4 hours, this means the budget would be completely depleted (from 100% to 0%) in this time frame, resulting in reliability dropping below your set target.

-This variant is useful if you want to receive alerts for similar incidents regardless of the value of the remaining error budget.
+This variant is useful if you want to receive alerts for similar incidents regardless of the remaining error budget value.

 • ok: 7h 12m